 Terrence Kennedy is the gifted artist whose divinely-inspired work is featured in, Taking the Longing Out of Belonging.
 For Terrence, art is a bridge between his artistic and spiritual interests, allowing him to share his most heartfelt and cherished visions.
 In this way, he hopes some essence of celestial beauty will emerge from each piece and be enlivened within the heart of every viewer.

-The only misfortune is that the book interior is black and white.
-They are still beautiful, but translating these glorious images into black and white barely does them justice.
+The only injustice is that the book interior is black and white to keep printing costs down.
+The images are still beautiful, but translating these glorious works into black and white barely does them justice.